 ogrinfo db.sqlite --debug on

 Starting with GDAL 2.2, the SQLite driver can also read databases with RasterLite2 raster coverages.

 The SQLite database is essentially typeless, but the SQLite driver will attempt to classify attributes field as text, integer or floating point based on the contents of the first record in a table.
-Starting with OGR 1.10, datetime field types are also handled.
+Datetime field types are also handled.